accedi-icon

 Area: Epidemiology

-Grant: FC 011/2018
+Grant: 011/2018

 • Title: Definition and validation of biomarkers to evaluate Gluten Free Diet (GFD) compliance in celiac patients.